 Buying a new warehouse management system to replace an existing ERP, host, or legacy WMS is not always the best way to improve warehouse operations.
 The example of Baptist Health South Florida shows why.

 The operations team at Baptist Health South Florida faced a dilemma.
 The inventory management system provided by their ERP was more than adequate, but they needed better warehouse management tools to improve efficiency, accuracy and customer service.
 First they considered buying a new warehouse management system (WMS).
-Instead they opted to install a work execution system to supplement their PeopleSoft ERP.
+Instead they opted to install a warehouse optimization solution to optimize and extend their PeopleSoft ERP.

 Baptist Health’s experience is emblematic of a wider trend in the warehouse and distribution center space.
 The prevalence of older inventory management systems is spurring investments in new WMS software.
 But for many companies, the best way to overcome the shortcomings of a legacy warehouse management system may not be to buy a new WMS.

 The Legacy Warehouse Management System Challenge

 Every company operating a warehouse or distribution center today is challenged to fill orders more quickly, accurately, and efficiently.
 They are also dealing with more varied – and changeable – customer requirements.
 In response, companies are investing in a range of technology solutions, and many are rushing to replace older host, ERP or warehouse management systems.